 Look at that juice, PEOPLE!!
 Is anyone else as happy as I am this very minute?
 I think not, I think not!

 So, 15 minutes drags on and on and on and on but I persevere and can finally cut into the shoulder.
-Now it is ready to eat.

 I pour the juice from the bottom of the crockpot into a little gravy boat.
 Then I plate the meat with some roasted carrots and potatoes and scream for Christopher.
 He comes thundering down the stairs and skids to a stop right behind his chair.
 He sits, grinning in anticipation.